Bournville School: Segregation

 During the early years there were no female teachers at the boys' school and only two male teachers at the girls' school.
 Great efforts were made by the teachers of both schools to keep the boys and girls from becoming distracted by interacting with each other.
 Lunchtime timetables were arranged so that the girls had the first two sittings and the boys were not allowed into the dining room building until it had been vacated.
 Sports activities on the sports field took place at different times and even at the end of the school day the girls' grammar school was dismissed fifteen minutes earlier.
-The only joint activities during the 1950s were occasional joint theatrical and musical productions and an after school ballroom dancing society in the boys' school hall, all of which were closely supervised by the teachers.
-"Club Griffin" school dances in the 1960s and 1970s were mixed and very popular.
-A Mrs Cotton was the first Head Mistress at the Girls school when the school opened, a strict disciplinarian.
+The only joint activities during the 1950s were occasional joint theatrical and musical productions and an after school ballroom dancing society in the boys' school hall.
+"Club Griffin" school dances in the 1960s and 1970s were mixed.
+A Mrs Cotton was the first Head Mistress at the Girls school when the school opened.